MANIKANDAN-04/url-shortener/README.md

 [![System Design Ready](https://img.shields.io/badge/System%20Design-Ready-brightgreen)](https://github.com/yourusername/url-shortener)
 [![Architecture](https://img.shields.io/badge/Microservices-Scalable-orange)](https://github.com/yourusername/url-shortener)

 This project demonstrates **enterprise-level system design concepts** commonly for development teams.

+> ⚠️ **Note:** This project is for **demonstration purposes only** and is designed to run **locally** using Docker.
+It is **not production-ready** and should not be deployed to a public environment without proper security and configuration adjustments.

 ## 🚀 Quick Start (Single Command)